openquantumhardware/qick/quick_start/README_general.md

 ## Connecting to your RFSoC over the network

 You will normally connect to the RFSoC over a network connection, most typical setups are one of the following:
-* Point-to-point: the RFSoC is always directly connected to the PC through a single Ethernet cable.
+* Point-to-point: the RFSoC is directly connected to the PC through a single Ethernet cable.
 This is the simplest but usually not a long-term solution, because it consumes an Ethernet port on the PC.
+(The RFSoC4x2 also supports creating a point-to-point network connection over USB; refer to the 4x2 documentation.)
-* Local area network (LAN) with static IPs: the RFSoC, PC, and other lab equipment are connected to a switch, which doesn't assign IP addresses.
+* LAN with static IPs: the RFSoC, PC, and other lab equipment are connected to a switch, which doesn't assign IP addresses.
 Each piece of equipment has a unique static IP configured internally; all IPs are in a common range.
 * LAN with router: the RFSoC, PC, and other lab equipment are connected to a router, which assigns IP addresses automatically.
 Other lab equipment might be connected to the router as well.
 The router could additionally be configured as an Internet gateway, to allow the PC and RFSoC to access the Internet.
  * Your institution's network is probably capable of playing this role, but this is not recommended because problems are difficult to debug, and because this exposes the RFSoC to all other users on the network.
 Only do this if you have experience with Linux network configuration and security, know the network security rules for your institution, and follow all of the security recommendations below.